 - Know your goals- Only if you have specific goals would you be able to know whether your brand awareness marketing campaign was successful or not.
 For example, if brand awareness is your sole goal, or do you also want to track changes in your website visits and email subscribers?

 - Track the results- You should track all your relevant marketing KPIs so that you can get a deeper understanding of the success or failure of your brand awareness marketing campaign.
 This knowledge will help you make the necessary changes in future campaigns such that you would be able to better achieve your marketing goals.
+A tracking phone number, in its turn, can be used in marketing campaigns to track call metrics in marketing strategies.

 For example, the tongue-in-cheek IHOP campaign announced that they were going to change their name to International House of Burgers.
 This brand awareness marketing campaign generated over 35 billion social media impressions and around 20,000 articles.
 View this campaign below to get ideas on how your company can do something similar: